mui/base-ui/docs/data/base/components/slider/slider.md

 When Slider is uncontrolled, the `value` prop holds the numerical value(s), and two callbacks are provided for when the value changes:

 - `onValueChange` is called when the value is changing while the thumb is being moved along the control area
-- `onValueCommitted` is called when thumb stops moving and `pointerup` is triggered
+- `onValueCommitted` is called when thumb stops moving and either `pointerup` or `keydown` are triggered

 ```tsx
 function App() {